paradime/paradime.github.io/_posts/2020-2-28-Software-Craftsmanship.md

+---
+layout: post
+title: Is Software Engineering a Craft?
+---

 # Is Software Engineering a Craft?

 In the first of my exploration into video essays, I want to discuss software engineering and the benefits of calling it a craft.